Wind-River/meta-robot/README.md

 # meta-robot
-## Overview
+## Summary
 meta-robot provides recipes for controlling common ROS 2 reference robots.
 Currently the Turtlebot3 is supported.
+## Dependencies
+URI: git://github.com/ros/meta-ros.git
+branch: thud-draft

+URI: git://github.com/openembedded/bitbake.git
+branch: master

+URI: git://github.com/openembedded/meta-openembedded.git
+branch: thud
 ## License
-This project is licensed under the BSD 3-Clause License.
+This project is provided under the terms of the MIT License.
 See LICENSE-NOTICES.txt for the license text.
 ## Installation
 Clone this layer to your layers directory and add its path to your bblayers.conf file.
 The following recipes can then be appended to your image:
 opencr: provides OpenCR firmware